 | Self-Publishing Tools | ✗ | ✓ KDP-ready export, Autopilot |

-| Pricing | $10–$25/month | $29–$149/month |
+| Pricing | $10-$25/month | $29 to $99/month |

 Memory: Lorebook vs Persistent Database

 This is where the two tools diverge most sharply.
-NovelAI uses a Lorebook system — a collection of entries that get injected into the AI's context when specific keywords appear in your text.
+NovelAI uses a Lorebook system, a collection of entries that get injected into the AI's context when specific keywords appear in your text.
 Write "Elara" and the Lorebook pulls in everything you wrote about Elara.
 It is clever, and for shorter projects it works well.

 The limitation shows at novel length.
 A Lorebook requires manual maintenance.
 You must write and update every entry yourself.
-If you forget to add a detail — say, that Elara switched from brown to blonde hair in chapter 12 — the AI will not catch it.
+If you forget to add a detail, say, that Elara switched from brown to blonde hair in chapter 12, the AI will not catch it.
 The Lorebook is a reference tool, not a consistency engine.

 AI Models: Own vs Best-in-Class